 Company processes are often exposed to different types of risks, such as fraud and code of conduct violations.
 Effective risk management programs are crucial for the effective supply chain management.

-Solution: Blockchain enables accurate tracking of products, which helps predict many risks in the chain and allows all participants to act accordingly.
+Solution: Blockchain in food supply chain management enables accurate tracking of products, which helps predict many risks in the chain and allows all participants to act accordingly.

 3) Ripple effect due to the extension of the value chain.

 Due to complex and ever-expanding supply chains, many organizations face significant variability risks at different moments and processing levels.

 Solution: Blockchain offers scalability through which any extensive database is accessible from multiple locations worldwide.

 The rapidly changing environment requires companies to respond to sudden changes in demand with increasing frequency.
 It requires technology to automate processes and adjust them promptly to necessary changes.

 Solution: Blockchain technology in supply chain management can help reduce errors, avoid product delays, eliminate fraudulent activities and increase consumer and supplier confidence.